RNAlab/RNAlab/_posts/2017-12-01-index_post.md

 layout: post
 ---

 The Laboratory for RNA-Based Lifeforms (<b>RNAlab</b>) @ University of Toronto is a combined <i>Computational</i> and <i>Molecular</i> research team.
 Our passion is in understanding the interplay between RNA elements and Genetics.
-The primary domain where we interrogate this question is through the exploration of the vast evolution and biodiversity of <b>Earth's RNA viruses<b>. <br>
+The primary domains where we interrogate this question is through the exploration of the vast evolution and biodiversity of <b>Earth's RNA viruses<b>, and <b>microplastic degrading enzymes<b>.<br>

 ## Our Work